LukasBFreund/exampleCodes/README.md

 ### Parameterized Expectations Algorithm
 Example code illustrating how to use a simulation-based algorithm to obtain a global solution for a simple stochastic growth model with irreversible investment.

-## Useful Snippets

-### Stability Maps in Dynare
-This code creates pretty stability maps based on the Dynare toolbox, i.e., regions of saddle path stability, indeterminacy and instability.